Why I’m Finally Quitting Amazon

 Like many people, our life is a bit entangled with Amazon.
 We have Amazon Prime, and our subscription extends for a few more months.
 Our boys watch certain shows on Amazon Prime, though we have already told them they won’t be able to watch those shows when the subscription ends.

 We’ve significantly reduced our purchases from Amazon.
 In 2017 and 2018, we placed 64 and 55 orders, respectively, with Amazon.
 In 2019, we reduced our purchases to 27.
 And this year, we’ve made 8 purchases from Amazon (in the first six months of the year).
-I can assure it will be zero through the rest of the year.
+I can assure you it will be zero through the rest of the year.

 We no longer use Audible as I replaced it with other audiobook apps.
 We purchase all our books from Bookshop, Better World Books, or other book outlets.
 I started buying all my camera equipment from other online retailers (who were actually quite helpful when I emailed asking about which products fit my needs best) and a local store near my home.

 We still use Goodreads (another Amazon company), though I’m in the process of finding an alternative for this site, as I really like having a tracker for books I’m looking forward to reading.
-However, I prefer Amazon not have access to even more data about me.
+However, I prefer Amazon not to have access to even more data about me.

 Most notably, I use the Amazon Associates program on my blog, which is an affiliate program that allows me to earn a small commission on certain purchases made through links on my blog.
 Over time, I plan to replace all those links, but they are in many posts and will take a while to work through all of them.